Dental Fillings

 Who is suitable for fillings?

 It is important that you attend the dentist regularly for check-ups so they can check the health of your teeth and look for tooth decay that could lead to enamel damage and ultimately, a cavity.
-Undertaking a robust and regular oral hygiene routine (such as brushing and flossing regularly) will help protect against bacterium and decay.
+Undertaking a robust and regular oral hygiene routine (such as brushing and flossing regularly) will help protect against bacteria and decay.
 Catching tooth decay early can often mean that the enamel doesn’t get damaged and you won’t require a filling.

 Our clinical priority is saving teeth wherever possible so we will evaluate the best options for you and discuss them with you in as much detail as you need.